dscap02/DependabilityProject-Popix/readme.md

     target/popix-1.0-SNAPSHOT.war

-The generated WAR file can be deployed on any Servlet container compliant with the Jakarta EE specification (e.g. Apache Tomcat).
+The generated WAR file can be deployed on a servlet container compatible with the **Java EE / javax.servlet** specification, such as **Apache Tomcat 9**.

 ---